leanprover/fp-lean/functional-programming-lean/src/dependent-types/typed-queries.md

 {{#example_decl Examples/DependentTypes/DB.lean cBang}}
 ```
 This declaration adds the `c!` keyword to Lean, and instructs Lean to replace any instance of `c!` followed by an expression with the corresponding `DBExpr.col` construction.
+Here, `term` stands for Lean expressions, rather than commands, tactics, or some other part of the language.
 Lean macros are a bit like C preprocessor macros, except they are better integrated into the language and they automatically avoid some of the pitfalls of CPP.
 In fact, they are very closely related to macros in Scheme and Racket.